Terminator Zero: Production

 An anime series set in the Terminator universe was first announced in February 2021.
 The anime was produced for Netflix by animation studio Production I.G and Skydance Television, coming from showrunner Mattson Tomlin and director Masashi Kudō.
 The show further developed with the working title Terminator: The Anime Series as revealed by Netflix in its 2023 Geeked Week when it announced the premise of following new characters in the year 1997.

 The scripts were originally written in English by Tomlin, then translated to Japanese, which was the language used for the animation.
 The dialogue was then rewritten by Tomlin to fit the animation in Japanese for the English dub.

 Tomlin has stated that the series treats all of the prior films as canon, and Production I.G. requested that it have some kind of Japanese component.
 The decision was made to set the story in Japan, which introduces cultural differences, such as lesser availability of firearms to civilians.
 Tomlin has also stated that he wants the series to last for five seasons, mentioning that future seasons would focus on Malcolm's children as "they grow up through this war that eventually evolves into the future war" and how their views on humans and machines change and become "radically different from each other".

+In February 2026, Tomlin confirmed that the series had been canceled after one season.
+While they had planned for two further seasons, Tomlin stated that the lack of viewership did not justify renewal.